ruby/reline/doc/for_users.md

 profession     professional   professionals  professor
 ```

-Word completion works on the last word in the line,
+Word completion works on the current word in the line,
 which may not be the only word;
 this example types `differential equ` followed by two `Tab`s
 to get the possible completions: